 “If European regulators don’t close these loopholes, telecom giants will be able to roll out paid fastlanes across Europe.
 European users will suffer the most—as sites they love are forced to pay for special treatment—but the impact on the open Internet will be felt globally, as telecom giants conspire with tech giants to silence competing voices.”

 This is the fear.
 If they are given a crack, just the smallest crack in the EU, they can use that crack to wedge in new policies that will slow down websites with competing voices.
 They could slow down competitors if they felt like it.
 They could slow down your favorite website if they felt like it.
-The terminology must be tightened so that when you protect yourself with a VPN you aren’t penalised for it.
+The terminology must be tightened so that when you protect yourself with a

 The other co-founder of Fight for the Future, Holmes Wilson, expanded on this thought: